 Pokémon Gold, Silver and Crystal Version

+Gen 2 is my favourite.
+There are nostalgic reasons for this, I mean you would not believe how cool the day/night cycle was at the time.
 Before it came out in the West, I got my hands on a magazine that had sprites and names for all 100 new Pokémon, and I was the coolest kid on the playground for a few weeks.
-I maintained that Hoppip was the greatest Pokémon that ever had or would exist, a declaration I stand by today.
+I declared that Hoppip was the greatest Pokémon that ever had or would exist.
 And while it's taken a bit for granted these days, it truly was a big deal that you were able to play as Kris in Crystal.
+All this is to say that I understand a lot of my love for these games is attached to fond memories.

 - The vibes